uwescience/DSSG2023-Heating-Loads/method2.md

 ## Visualization tools

-Our work was completed primarily in `Python` with interactive visual displays created in `R`.
-Python code was developed in Jupyter Notebooks and documented on our [GitHub repository](https://github.com/uwescience/DSSG2023-Heating-Loads/).
-For our interactive visual tool, we used `Shiny` and `plotly` in `R` (see more in the _Visualization_ part of our [`Analyses`](https://uwescience.github.io/DSSG2023-Heating-Loads/method3/ section).
+Our work was completed primarily in Python with interactive visual displays created in R. Python code was developed in Jupyter Notebooks and documented on our [GitHub repository](https://github.com/uwescience/DSSG2023-Heating-Loads/).
+We used `Shiny` and `plotly` packages in R to develop our interactive visual tool, which is hosted on `shinyapps.io/` (see more in the _Visualization_ part of our [`Analyses`](https://uwescience.github.io/DSSG2023-Heating-Loads/method3/) section.